MAJOR FOUNDRIES (METAL, DIGITAL, & OTHER)

 The only other supplier of Typositor fonts that I know of was Castcraft of Chicago, commonly referred to as “Chicago”.
 They were notorious for producing cheap and shoddy knock-offs, under bogus names, of just about every typeface then in existence, including many old display faces.

 Later on, in the desktop era, Chicago issued a great many of them as Postscript fonts, under the name of Optifonts.
 Like Chicago’s Typositor fonts, their digital fonts caused frequent production problems.
 (In their marketing material, Chicago boasted that they could go from a printed original to a digital font in one hour.
 The resulting messy vector outlines were a factor in the production problems.)
-But the fonts were everywhere, because they were cheap and because Chicago offered so many different faces.
+But the fonts were everywhere, because they were cheap and because Chicago offered so many different faces, including some old ones not otherwise available.
 The designers who specified them doubtless did not know that better versions were often available elsewhere; those who knew were mostly incapable of finding the better fonts.

 A famous display photo-typesetting shop in New York City, which used its own proprietary machines and fonts, and employed highly skilled people to design their fonts and set their type.
 They also specialized in optical modifications of their type.
 They revived many old display faces, and created many new ones.
 Many of these faces were later produced as digital fonts, and are still available.